MicrosoftDocs/cloud-adoption-framework/docs/secure/refresh-adopt-confidentiality.md

 Refer to the [Zero Trust deployment guide for data](/security/zero-trust/deploy/data#data-zero-trust-deployment-objectives) for planning an end-to-end Zero Trust framework for data implementation.

-## Cross-cutting guidance

-The following sections discuss recommendations that apply to each principle of the CIA Triad.

 ### Strategy

-When defining a strategy for adopting confidentiality, integrity and availability in an enterprise cloud environment, it’s essential to consider several key points:
+When defining a strategy for adopting confidentiality in an enterprise cloud environment, it’s essential to consider several key points:

 1. **Define business requiements and objectives**

-- *Prioritize data privacy, protection, and integrity:* Establish clear business objectives that emphasize the importance of data privacy, protection, and integrity.
+- *Prioritize data privacy and protection:* Establish clear business objectives that emphasize the importance of data privacy and protection.
 This includes compliance with relevant regulations like GDPR, HIPAA, and industry standards.

-- *Plan for a risk management strategy:* Identify and assess potential risks to data confidentiality and integrity and develop strategies to mitigate these risks.
+- *Plan for a risk management strategy:* Identify and assess potential risks to data confidentiality and develop strategies to mitigate these risks.

-- *Define your workloads and their reliability targets:* Building out a map of your workloads and defining [reliability targets](/azure/well-architected/reliability/metrics) for them will prepare you to design your cloud estate in an optimal way.

 2. **Implement Zero Trust (ZT) as a strategy**

-- *Zero Trust Principles:* Adopt Zero Trust principles, which include verifying explicitly, using least privilege access, and assuming breach.
+- *Zero Trust Principles:* Adopt Zero Trust principles and methodologies, which include verifying explicitly, using least privilege access, and assuming breach.
 This approach ensures that every access request is authenticated, authorized, and encrypted.

 3. **Microsoft’s support for Zero Trust**